uwdata/mosaic/packages/duckdb-server/README.md

 We use [hatch](https://hatch.pypa.io/latest/) to manage our development setup.

-To activate the environment, run `hatch shell`.

-This should install the widget in development mode so you can start Jupyter.

 Start the server in development with `hatch run serve`.
 The server restarts when you change the code.

+To activate the environment, run `hatch shell`.

+To set up a local certificate for SSL, use https://github.com/FiloSottile/mkcert.

 ## Publishing